HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/specialfeatures.markdown

 ## Character counts
 Avtor assists the content editor by optionally showing character counts for text fields.
 This is very useful for content, like SEO fields, where the number of characters in the content is significant.

-To activate the Avtor character count display, select the "Options" ribbon and enable the "Character Count" checkbox.
+To activate the Avtor character count display, select the "Options" ribbon and enable the "Character Count" check-box.

 ![Character Count](/Images/Avtor/SpecialFeatures_CharCount.png)
-<br/></br>
+<br/><br/>

 Each text field will show the current character count.
 As the user updates a field, the character count will automatically be updated.